Accessibility statement

 Compliance status

-This service is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.
+This service is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.
+The non-compliances are listed below.

 Non‑accessible content

-The content listed below is non-accessible for the following reasons.
+The content listed below is non-accessible for the following reasons:

 Non-compliance with the accessibility regulations